 Dear MPS Families,

-Thank you for your support and cooperation through this longer-than-expected school closure.
+Thank you for your support, cooperation, and patience through this longer-than-expected school closure.
 We will continue to provide updates to keep you informed as additional information is available.
 Stay healthy and happy at home!

 Dr. Keith P. Posley